jadecobra/python_tdd_exercises/source/classes.rst

         []
     )

-the terminal_ shows :ref:`AssertionError` as the expected and real values do not match
+the terminal_ shows :ref:`AssertionError<what causes AssertionError?>` as the expected and real values do not match

 =================================================================================
 :green:`GREEN`: make it pass